NDepend Blog

 Conclusion

-This article explained some new C# features that are here to reduce the size of your C# sources.
+This article walked through the C# features that bring the size of a Hello World program down to a single line: top-level statements (C# 9), implicit using directives and global using directives (C# 10), and finally the .NET 10 file-based program model.
 A beginner doesn’t even need to know what a class or a method is to start writing a small working program.
-On the other hand, the feature implicit and global using directives are flexible enough to discard thousands of using clauses in any real-world application.
+On the other hand, implicit and global using directives are flexible enough to discard thousands of using clauses in any real-world application.

 Comments: